 There are numerous ways that church groups can become involved.
 We are happy to help and support you.
 We can arrange for an RTU speaker to visit - please contact us to find out about booking a speaker in your area or to receive copies of our regular newsletter for distribution to parishioners.

-According to the founding principles of the De La Salle Brothers to which he belonged, our founder James Kimpton dedicated his life to helping the poorest people in rural south India, irrespective of their caste or religion
+Our founder James Kimpton dedicated his life to helping the poorest people in rural south India, irrespective of their caste or religion

 There are numerous ways churches can fundraise to support RTU's work